 If you would like to meet with all of your trainees, this can be arranged, but this would not form part of the ARCP, these would be educational review meetings which are separate to the ARCP process.

 The ARCP itself is a panel-led desktop review of evidence submitted (which trainees would not attend).
 Based on the evidence, the panel will issue an outcome.
 Trainees will be notified of their outcome following the ARCP via TURAS.
-Some trainees (unsatisfactory outcomes/way points) will then be invited to a face-to-face meeting with the panel or a team of senior educators to discuss their outcome.
+Some trainees (unsatisfactory outcomes/COVID outcome 10.2/way points) will then be invited to a meeting with the panel or a team of senior educators to discuss their outcome.
 This will usually take place within two weeks of the desktop review, although it could take place on the same day as the review.

 Some TPDs / FPDs may take the opportunity to meet with all trainees on an annual basis, these are educational review meetings and are not part of the ARCP process.